TheRestartProject/OpenRepairDataStandard/Current Structure.md

 This represents the current data points we are recording in our Fixometer application.
 Note: this doesn't represent the full data schema of the Fixometer application - e.g. some internal tables such as users are not recorded here.
 See the [Fixometer](https://github.com/therestartproject/fixometer) project for more information.

 The structure here is provided as reference for a starting point to the open standard.
+As we move to an open data standard, things such as the types of data and whether certain data is required vs optional will change.

 ## categories